MicrosoftDocs/win32/desktop-src/WMP/iwmpnetwork-getproxybypassforlocal--vb-and-c.md

 ---
 title: IWMPNetwork getProxyBypassForLocal method
-description: The getProxyBypassForLocal method returns a value indicating whether the proxy server is bypassed if the origin server is on a local network. ms.assetid: '150a05f3-6979-4a88-a617-472f07d38807'
+description: The getProxyBypassForLocal method returns a value indicating whether the proxy server is bypassed if the origin server is on a local network. ms.assetid: 150a05f3-6979-4a88-a617-472f07d38807
+keywords:
-keywords: ["getProxyBypassForLocal method Windows Media Player", "getProxyBypassForLocal method Windows Media Player , IWMPNetwork interface", "IWMPNetwork interface Windows Media Player , getProxyBypassForLocal method"]
+- getProxyBypassForLocal method Windows Media Player
+- getProxyBypassForLocal method Windows Media Player , IWMPNetwork interface
+- IWMPNetwork interface Windows Media Player , getProxyBypassForLocal method
 topic_type:
 - apiref
 api_name: